WNYB: TCT arrives

 Grant Broadcasting purchased the license in 1995.
-Rather than immediately putting the station back on the air, Grant negotiated with Marion, Illinois–based Tri-State Christian Television, owner of WNYB (channel 49), for the channel 49 license, in exchange for the channel 26 license, cash and a new broadcasting facility.
-With a new, more powerful transmitter and a tall transmission tower in one of the highest hills of western New York State, channel 26 would change from having a very poor signal to one of the largest coverage areas in the Northeastern U.S., viewable from Erie, Pennsylvania to the southwest suburbs of Toronto.
-Tri-State accepted and on January 10, 1997, it took over the channel 26 license, moving its religious programming and the WNYB call letters to the new channel (Grant in turn took over channel 49, which became WB affiliate WNYO-TV; it became a MyNetworkTV affiliate in 2006 when The WB merged with UPN to form CW).
+Rather than immediately putting the station back on the air, Grant negotiated with Marion, Illinois–based Tri-State Christian Television, owner of WNYB (channel 49), for the channel 49 license, in exchange for the channel 26 license, cash and a new, more powerful broadcasting facility in Arkwright.
+The facility featured one of the tallest towers in the region, atop one of the highest hills of western New York State.
+This changed channel 26 from having a very poor signal to one of the largest coverage areas in the Northeast.
+It provided at least secondary coverage from Erie, Pennsylvania, to the southwest suburbs of Toronto.
+Tri-State accepted and on January 10, 1997, it took over the channel 26 license and moved the WNYB intellectual unit there.
+Grant in turn took over channel 49, which became WB affiliate WNYO-TV; it became a MyNetworkTV affiliate in 2006 when The WB merged with UPN to form CW.